Farmer Survey open

 * Council continues to lobby the Victorian Government for rate relief.

-East Gippsland Shire Council has extended its free silage wrap disposal program.
-Due to finish at the end of June, farmers with silage wrap can continue to dispose of their silage wrap free (until further notice) at council’s waste facilities in Omeo, Orbost, Lakes Entrance and Bairnsdale.
+We have a free silage wrap disposal program.
+Farmers with silage wrap can continue to dispose of their silage wrap free (until further notice) at council’s waste facilities in Omeo, Orbost, Lakes Entrance and Bairnsdale.

 The silage wrap needs to be shaken and as clean as possible, and will be accepted in Bulka bags, wool bags or Plasback bags without net wrap or twine.

 A new comprehensive feeding livestock website with tools, resources and calculators you’ll need during drought and other times when pasture is limited can be found at feedinglivestock.vic.gov.au

 Agriculture Victoria has published two videos of Gippsland farmers speaking about the drought conditions and assistance measures.

 If you or someone you know is in need of crisis support please contact:

 Our thanks go to the members of the East Gippsland Drought Reference Group that was formed in response to the prolonged drought across East Gippsland.
 The group provided strategic advice, guidance, advocacy and actions to support the drought-impacted communities in the shire, and maximised support and funding opportunities across all tiers of government.

 The new East Gippsland Agriculture Sector Advisory Committee will have a broad focus on matters of significance to the agriculture sector and will provide advice, guidance and recommendations to East Gippsland Shire Council on matters that affect the agriculture sector in East Gippsland and its communities.